WishKnish/KnishIO-Technical-Whitepaper/README.md

 ![Create Token Screenshot][create]

 5. **Hardware requirements.** Legacy blockchain platforms - especially those geared towards inefficient consensus mechanisms - have spawned a shift in hardware optimization to take full advantage of mining and obtain more hashing power.
 Expensive, power-hungry ASICs, mining-optimized GPUs, or in some cases, even more exotic requirements - such as tryte-based logic chips - to take full advantage of the software.
-Knish.IO is designed for inexpensive, easy to deploy infrastructure.
+This limitation also impacts the ability to utilize cloud computing environments to deploy distributed ledger infrastructure, as most providers do not allow for mining due to their sustainability efforts.
+Knish.IO is designed for inexpensive, easy to deploy, environmentally sustainable infrastructure that does not rely on mining.
 For this reason, Knish.IO is one of the few distributed ledgers equally capable of operating on both a high-powered supercomputing cloud and a $35 Raspberry Pi single-board computer.

 ---